W. Va. Code § 18B-1-6

 This policy will be implemented using applicable WVSOM policies and procedures, including the ECP Standard Operating Procedures.

-Export Administration Act and EAR, ITAR, and OFAC Regulations
+Export Control Reform Act and EAR, ITAR, and OFAC Regulations

 WVSOM ECP Standard Operating Procedures